SURABHIMV/QR_code_Detector_SAM/README.md

 # QR_code_Detector_SAM

-This repository contains code to detect QR code in an image Using SAM model.And it gives the required result using the streamlit application.
+This repository contains code to detect QR code in an image Using SAM model.
+Web application used is Streamlit.

 ## Roadmap to reproduce the result